Investigations

 A Defect Petition like DP25002 starts when a person or group formally asks NHTSA to investigate a specific alleged defect.
 Petitioners submit evidence, NHTSA reviews it within 120 days, and either grants the petition (opening a PE) or denies it with a written explanation in the Federal Register.

-Investigators summarized the matter as follows: "The Office of Defects Investigation (ODI) received a petition on November 24, 2025, requesting a defect investigation into the mechanical door release on model year (MY) 2022 Tesla Model 3.
-The petition cites allegations..."
+Investigators summarized the matter as follows: "The Office of Defects Investigation (ODI) has completed its review of a defect petition received on November 24, 2025, requesting an investigation into the emergency mechanical door release in 2022 Model Year (MY) Tesla..."
 Investigations are the early-warning layer of the federal auto-safety system, sitting upstream of formal recalls and defect orders.
 Whether this one closes without action or escalates into an Engineering Analysis, the full history stays in the ODI archive so researchers, litigators, and buyers can pull the paper trail at any time.
 Related TESLA files, listed below, give context on whether this is an isolated concern or part of a broader pattern across the brand.

 Investigation Summary